West-Michigan-AWS-Users-Group/LanPartyServices/lan_party_services/ut99/README.md

 of the game works just as fine as any other client versions provided by OldUnreal.

 #### Source
-Download the latest version of Unreal Tournament from the OldUnreal Github releases: https://github.com/OldUnreal/UnrealTournamentPatches/releases
+Download  latest version of Unreal Tournament from the [OldUnreal Github](https://github.com/OldUnreal/UnrealTournamentPatches/releases)

-Download the necessary files from the mirror site [here][Maps-Music-Sounds-Textures.zip](https://grlanparty.info/ut99/Maps-Music-Sounds-Textures.zip).
+Download the necessary files from the mirror site [here](https://grlanparty.info/ut99/Maps-Music-Sounds-Textures.zip).

 Follow the instructions [here](https://github.com/OldUnreal/UnrealTournamentPatches/blob/master/README.md) for your OS specific installation.